dis-orientation/dis-orientation.github.io/involved.md

 </div>
 </div>

-In addition to paragraphs, we can also insert blockquotes using Markdown by prefixing the blockquote with `>`.
+In addition to paragraphs, we can also insert blockquotes using Markdown by prefixing each line of the blockquote with `>`.
 Blockquotes can have multiple paragraphs, too, so long as there is a blank line in the blockquote.
 Take a look at the example:

 <div id="markdown-tutorial-wrapper">
 <div id="markdown-tutorial-code">